 UNAMA documented 549 civilian casualties (129 deaths and 420 injured) from remote-controlled IEDs in 2017, a 32 per cent decrease compared to 2016.154 Remote-controlled IEDs caused 30 per cent of all non-suicide IED civilian casualties.
 Anti-Government Elements continued to detonate such devices in civilian-populated areas or against civilian targets throughout 2017.
-In one case, on 17 September, a remote-controlled IED detonated in an underground section of a Hammam Market in Khost province, killing four civilians and injuring 14, including two boys.
+In one case, on 17 September, a remote-controlled IED detonated in an underground section of the Hammam Market, in Khost province, killing four civilians and injuring 14, including two boys.
 Shop owners selling mobile phones in the area comprised the majority of the victims.
 No party claimed responsibility for this incident.
-In another incident, on 10 September, in Nangarhar province, Taliban targeted a convoy of the Afghan National Border Police with a roadside remote-controlled IED, killing one civilian bystander and injuring four, including a woman, a 12 year-old girl and two boys aged 15 and seven.
-On 28 August, in Tin Kot city, Uruzgan province, Taliban detonated a remote-controlled IED against an Afghan National Police patrol
+In another incident, on 10 September, in Nangarhar province, the Taliban targeted a convoy of the Afghan National Border Police with a roadside remote-controlled IED, killing one civilian bystander and injuring four, including a woman, a 12 year-old girl and two boys aged 15 and seven.
+On 28 August, in Tin Kot city, Uruzgan province, the Taliban detonated a remote-controlled IED against a patrol vehicle of the Afghan